emojicode/emojicode.github.io/src/reference/documentation.md

   🔘 🔴
   ```

-- In packages before 🔮 to add documentation about the whole package:
+- In packages a 📘 documentation comment can be used to add documentation about
+  the whole package:

   ```
-  📗
+  📘
     Emojicode’s standard library.
-  📗
-  🔮 1 0
+  📘
   ```

 Although there is, of course, no obligation to do so, these comments